 Biodegradable fish aggregating devices

 Fish aggregating devices constructed with natural or biodegradable materials that reduce the impact of beaching and debris.
-The term biodegradable is applied to a material or substance that is subject to a chemical process during which microorganisms that are available in the environment convert materials into natural substances such as water, carbon dioxide, and decompose organic matter.
+The term biodegradable is applied to a material or substance that is subject to a chemical process during which microorganisms that are available in the environment convert materials into natural substances such as water, carbon dioxide, and decompose organic matter and that are non-toxic for the marine environment.
 The time required for biodegradation of different materials varies.
 Some fishers believe that a FAD should last up to one year before degrading.